-economizer: a control system that conserves energy, usually by using outside air and control logic to maintain a fixed minimum of outside air when increased outside-air flow rates are not called for.
+economizer: a control system that conserves energy, usually by using outdoor air and control logic to maintain a fixed minimum of outdoor air when increased outdoor airflow rates are not called for.

 energy efficiency ratio (EER): the ratio of net refrigeration effect (in Btu per hour) to cooling energy consumption (in watts) so that EER is stated in units of (Btu/h)/W. (Also see net refrigeration effect and cooling energy consumption.)